 We had the kids on the swings and after talking a bit about where my oldest daughter went to preschool, I worked up the courage to ask about her ghost.

 Becca snorted.
-Literally.
 It was a humorless, almost resentful snort.
 I returned it with a nervous titter and forced myself not to fill the resulting silence with useless chatter.

 She gave her daughter a couple pushes on the swing then said, “It wasn’t a ghost,” I started to feel disappointed, then she went on, “I don’t know what it was, but I know it had never been human.
-It didn’t want us there, but it got some kind of power out of scaring us.”
+It didn’t want us there, but it got power out of scaring us.”
 She glanced at me to check my expression, and I did my best to look neutral/interested/not completely freaked out.

-“Then mom came and stayed with us for a week after the baby was born and she mentioned a couple times in the morning that scratching noises woke her up in the middle of the night.
+“Then mom came and stayed with us for a week after the baby was born and she mentioned a couple times that scratching noises woke her up in the middle of the night.
 She insisted that I call an exterminator.
 She was sure that we had rats.
 Not mice – rats.
 She said they sounded big.
 The house backs up to part of the Cross-Town Trail, you know?
 So mom had this theory that the rats lived in the woods and came into the house at night to get warm.”

 “Yikes,” I interrupt.